 “We hope that readers of all provinces in our Moravian Unity will find this manual helpful for studying and teaching Moravian topics, and we look forward to hearing from you about your experience.
 May our Lord guide the exploration of these ‘treasures’ with his blessing!” n

-Ed note: Our Moravian Treasures is available in the United States and Canada through the Interprovincial Board of Communication Bookstore at store.moravian.org.
+Ed note: Printed copies of Our Moravian Treasures is available in the United States and Canada through the Interprovincial Board of Communication Bookstore at store.moravian.org.
 We have imported a limited supply, but will be able to order additional copies should our initial supply run out.
+The book is also available as a PDF download from the Unitas Fratrum (Worldwide Moravian Church) website.

 This article uses information and wording found in the Rev. Dr. Peter Vogt’s introduction to Our Moravian Treasures.